rse/componentjs-todomvc/readme.md

   the help of the `component.plugin.localstorage.js` plugin.
 While sufficient and perhaps acceptable for a trivial use case like the TodoMVC, it is not for a larger application.
-There the URL routing would be done by a component which has the while UI as the scope (the `root` and `main` components but not the `todo` widget) and the Todo items would come from an underlying service tier and its UI-independent data model.
-We decided to already use this architecture for the trivial TodoMVC use case, even if it increases the total amount of required code noticably.
+There the URL routing should be done only by a component which has the whole UI as the scope (the `root` and `main` components but not the `todo` widget) and the Todo items would come from an underlying service tier and its UI-independent Business Model (while the UI widget uses a so-called Presentation Model).
+We decided to already use this architecture for the trivial TodoMVC use case, even if it increases the total amount of required code.

 ## Learning ComponentJS